Category: nature

 Lovely to see how the event spreads more and more over the park with every year.
 Almost the whole park was being illuminated by various light installations and animations.

-As it was an unusual mild day, it had been a comfortably walk through the park with enough patience to find beautiful details.
+As it was an unusual mild day, it had been a comfortable walk through the park with enough patience to find beautiful details.
 And some delicious Thuringian street food of course.
 Haven’t eaten a Bratwurst since months at that time.

 An absolute highlight on Madeira.
 The well known “stairway to heaven”.
 Again I was really lucky with the weather that day.
 And again with not having others around me.
 This spot gets heavily crowded around sunrise as it is part of the PR1 hiking trail between Pico do Arieiro and Pico Ruivo.
 Many hikers use the magical light from the upcoming sun to start their hike.